 AfterCare begins with indoor activities which include art projects, baking, music and singing.
 In addition to indoor activities, the children also have the opportunity to play outdoors each day.
 A snack is served each afternoon after 3:30pm.
 Children are also given the opportunity to finish eating any uneaten food from their lunch box.
 After-school enrichment classes are offered some afternoons.
-Flyers with information about these classes are available in the front office.
+Information about these classes is available in the front office or here.

 Most mornings begin with the children entering the classroom, putting away their belongings, and beginning the work period straight away.
 On occasion, the whole group will gather in a circle for a morning meeting if there is pertinent or special information to discuss for that day.
 The children also get out their Daily Journals, where they record their work choices throughout the morning and afternoon work periods.
 Morning work period is a time where lessons are given, presentations are made, groups are meeting, and individuals are working by themselves or in collaborative settings.
 This is a busy and active time with students immersed in a variety of subject areas and work settings.

 Students enjoy lunch from 11:30 to 12:15.
 During this time, the classroom tables are set with place mats.
 Two students work as lunch leaders to direct the lunchtime procedures, including setting up the tables before lunch and a thorough cleanup afterwards.

 The Lower Elementary classes alternate between physical education (P.E.), Music and free play at the park.
 P.E. is a time twice per week when the children are introduced to a variety of organized games and sports, and practice the skills that correspond to these activities.
 Our Elementary P.E. program utilizes the playing fields and playground two doors down at the Terra Linda Recreation Center.